Andrew Davison: Background

 MPEG

-Returning to Oxford, from May 2000 to September 2001 I spent some time working on Markerless Human Motion Capture, in cooperation with Ian Reid and Jonathan Deutscher in Oxford and Vicon, makers of the leading commercial motion capture systems.
-See the this page in Oxford for results and movies (CVPR 2001).
+Returning to Oxford, from May 2000 to September 2001 I spent some time working on Markerless Human Motion Capture, in cooperation with Ian Reid in Oxford.
 In parallel, I continued to work on SLAM and continued working towards increasingly general vision-based systems (RAS 2001).

-From 2002 to 2007 I held an EPSRC Advanced Research Fellowship, transferred from Oxford to Imperial in May 2005, and have worked full-time on single camera SLAM and its many applications.
+From 2002 to 2007 I held an EPSRC Advanced Research Fellowship, moved to Imperial to take up a lectureship and found the Robot Vision Group in May 2005, and have since worked full-time on visual SLAM and its many applications.

 Andrew Davison